 Tent (Tharpu Chuli) Peak

 The Tharpu Chuli Peak, also known as Tent Peak, is located in the Annapurna region.
-It is known for its distinct shape and the thrilling journey to its summit.
-Passing through the quaint Annapurna sanctuary, the journey leads you on the face of the Machhapuchhre Mountain.
+It is known for its distinct shape and thrilling journey to its summit.
+Passing through the quaint Annapurna sanctuary, the journey leads you to the face of Machhapuchhre Mountain.

 - Witness the amazing natural and cultural diversity of the Annapurna region along with the unique ecological system.

 - Get amazing views of mountains such as the Machhapuchhre, Annapurna, Dhaulagiri, and Nilgiri from the summit of Tent Peak.